IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

 ### VDC instance summary
 6. Examine the information shown on the VDC instance summary page.

-    **a.** The vCPU and RAM limit shows the consumptions limits that were specified when the instance was provisioned.
+    **a.** The vCPU and RAM limit shows the consumption limits that were specified when the instance was provisioned.

     **b.** The pricing plan selected for the instance.